 You may want to line the base of your dog carrier with blankets or absorbent materials in case your dog has an accident.
 Remember to also attach identification information to the carrier so you can easily be reunited with your dog should something happen.

 Getting your dog accustomed to traveling in their carrier before a flight can help reduce stress on your trip.
-Take your dog on a few outings where he must ride in the carrier, so he associates it with a fun adventure.
+Take your dog on a few outings where they have to ride in the carrier, so they associate it with a fun adventure.